Masters Degree Apprenticeships - A Guide

 How do I fund a degree apprenticeship?

-The good news is that you as the student don’t have to!
+There is some good and bad news!
+The good news is that you as the student don’t have to pay anything!
 The UK Government covers the tuition fees through the apprenticeship levy.

-If your employer pays the levy, they can use their levy funds to cover tuition costs with the Government adding 10%.
+If you're eligible for funding and your employer pays the levy, they can use their levy funds to cover tuition costs with the Government adding 10%.

-What are the benefits of Masters degree apprenticeships?
+What are the pros and cons of Masters degree apprenticeships?

 There are plenty of reasons you should consider doing a Masters degree apprenticeship.